 MATERIALS AND METHODS

 The basic material for the present investigation comprised of ten parental lines viz., DBW 88, K 9006, DBW 187, WH 1142, HI 1563, HD 3326, K 9423, K 1317, KRL 210 and KRL 19.
 These parental lines were crossed to develop 45 F1s and F2s using half diallel mating design.
-A total of 100 treatments (10 parents + 45 F1s + 45 F2s) were evaluated for the study of genetically analysis for fourteen quantitative characters in wheat.
+A total of 100 treatments (10 parents + 45 F1s + 45 F2s) were evaluated for the study of genetic analysis for fourteen quantitative characters in wheat.
 During Rabi 2020-21, all possible single crosses excluding reciprocals were made among the 10 widely diversed selected genotypes in order to complete a 10 parental diallel set.
 More than 100 seeds of each cross were produced, resultant seeds of 45 hybrids and parental genotypes were harvested separately.
 During Rabi season 2022-23, ten parents, 45 F1s and 45 F2s were sown on 25 November, 2022 in Randomized Block Design (RBD) with three replications at Student Instruction Farm, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, (U.P.).
 Each parent and F1 were planted in single row while each F2 was planted in two rows of three-meter length with inter and intra-row spacing of 22.5 cm and 10 cm, respectively.
 Recommended cultural practices were applied to raise good crop.
 Observations were recorded on plot basis for days to 75% flowering and days to maturity while plant height, number of effective tillers per plant, spike length, number of spikelets per spike, number of grains per spike, Biological yield per plant, grain weight per spike, grain yield per plant, 1000-grain weight, Harvest index, Protein content and Seed hardness were recorded on 5 randomly selected plants for parents, 45 f1’sand 45 F2’s plants.
 The term heterosis, first coined by shull (1914), refers to the phenomenon in which the F1, population obtained by crossing of the two genetically dissimilar gametes or individuals show increased or decreased vigour over the better parent or over the mid-parental value.
 Jinks (1955) considered that non-allelic interactions might be a cause of heterosis rather than special relation between the genes at the same lines.
 Mather (1955) suggested heterosis to be an expression of the additive, dominance and interaction of homozygous/ homozygous and homozygous/ heterozygous components as well as on the distribution of genes in the parental lines.
 The term useful heterosis was used by Meredith and Bridge (1972).
 It refers to the superiority of F1 over the standard commercial check variety.
 It is also called as economic heterosis.
 This type of heterosis is of direct practical value in plant breeding.
 Inbreeding depression refers to decrease in fitness and vigour due to inbreeding.
 The degree of inbreeding is measured by the inbreeding coefficient.
 Heterosis leads to increase in yield, reproductive ability, adaptability, disease and insect resistance, general vigour, quality, but for some traits for earliness, height in cereals, micronaire value in cotton and toxic substance like neurotoxin in Lathyrus sativus, etc. negative heterosis is important.

 RESULT AND DISCUSSION

-Heterosis was calculated per cent over economic parents in F1s and inbreeding depression in F2s for all the fourteen characters.
+Heterosis was calculated in per cent over economic parents in F1s and inbreeding depression in F2s for all the fourteen characters.
 Estimates of heterosis and inbreeding depression are presented in (Table-1).
 Negative and significant values of heterosis were considered desirable for days to 75% flowering, days to maturity and plant height.
 On the other hand, positive and significant values were considered desirable for other characters.

 Days 75% flowering: